Skip to Content

 Whitby Abbey

-Whitby is one of the lesser-known places to see in northern England, but it’s well worth checking out if you can.
-This small town is full of interesting sights.
+Whitby is one of the lesser-known places to visit in Northern England, but it’s well worth checking out if you can.
+This quaint small town on the northeast coast is full of interesting sights and some of the best things to do in Yorkshire!

 Walking along the Cleveland Way Coast Path is a must when you’re in Whitby.
 While you won’t walk the whole 109 miles, you can walk the 6.5 miles to nearby Robin Hood’s Bay.

 This is a small town that is famous for its smuggling past.
-It’s also a scenic location with stunning cliff heads and views out into the North Sea!
+It’s also a scenic location with stunning cliff heads, particularly from West Cliff Beach, and views out into the North Sea!

 Hadrian’s Wall